elliotlozano/Practicing_Markdown/README.md

 [references](references)

 ---
-**Welcome to my repository of 'Fintech' assets!
+**Welcome to my repository of `Fintech` assets!
 Feel free to look around and see what I've accomplished! -E**

 ``` python
 print("It's nice to meet you!
 Happy browsing!")